 We want to take a moment of your time to inform you of our policies regarding payment.
-Payment in full is expected when services are rendered unless other specific arrangements are made in advance.
+Payment in full is expected when services are rendered for a scheduled visit or same day appointment unless other specific arrangements are made in advance.
 For your convenience, we accept cash, local personal check, MasterCard, Visa, Discover and American Express.

 The physicians and physicians assistants at Aspen Medical Care participate with the following insurances and/or networks: